-While staying at Tattersalls Hotel in 1949 with his friend John Nagle, artist Russell Drysdale made a small sketch with brown ink and pastel from just outside this hotel.
-The sketch would later transform into one of Drysdale's most iconic paintings 'West Wyalong 1949' depicting a particularly poignant moment at dusk with dark shadows and a bright sky.
-The street is empty of people, but in the far distance can be seen a light from a small cafe.
+While staying at Tattersalls in 1949 famous Australian artist Russell Drysdale made a small sketch in brown ink and pastel from just outside this hotel.
+The sketch would later transform into one of Drysdale's most iconic paintings 'West Wyalong 1949' depicting a particularly poignant moment at dusk with dark shadows and bright sky.
+In the painting Main Street is empty of people, but in the far distance can be seen the light from a small cafe.

-A celebration in bronze was placed outside our hotel in 2014 together with an information panel.
-For just a few hours the painting itself plus the sketch (acompanied by two armed guards) graced the wall of the bar for all to admire.
+A celebration bronze easel was placed outside Tattersalls in 2014 together with an information panel.
+For just a few hours the painting itself and the sketch (acompanied by two armed guards) graced the wall of the our bar for all to admire.